-\paragraph{From \texttt{MolPair} to \texttt{NodePair} paradigm.} Owing to the ubiquity of KG, an influx of research on it has been triggered.
-KG is a powerful tool for providing a wealth of structured information among multiple entities and semantic relations associated with entities.
-Therefore, with the domain knowledge provided by these published biomedical KGs, the \texttt{NodePair} paradigm is naturally adopted in this task.
-The main idea behind is to take the molecule as a node in the KG, and predict whether there is an association between the target node pairs based on the relations between these entities.
-KGNN~\cite{DBLP:conf/ijcai/LinQWMZ20} constructs a KG from raw data in the DrugBank dataset, which interlinks data containing multiple types of biological drug related entities (e.g., drug, protein, transporters, and disease).
-Then a GNN is adopted to explore the topology of drugs in the KG for potential DDI prediction.
+Owing to the ubiquity of KG, an influx of research on it has been triggered.
+KG is a powerful tool for providing structured information on multiple entities and semantic relations associated with entities.
+Therefore, in this task, with the domain knowledge provided by these published biomedical KGs, the \textsc{NodePair} paradigm is naturally adopted.
+The main idea is to treat molecules as nodes in the KG and predict whether there is an association between the target node pairs based on the relations between these entities.
+KGNN~\cite{DBLP:conf/ijcai/LinQWMZ20} constructs a KG from raw data in the DrugBank dataset, interlinking data containing multiple types of biological drug-related entities (e.g., drug, protein, transporters, and disease).
+Then, a GNN is used to explore the topology of drugs in the KG for potential DDI prediction.
 SumGNN~\cite{DBLP:journals/bioinformatics/YuHZGSX21} leverages a knowledge summarization GNN to efficiently anchor on a subgraph of potential biomedical entities that are close to the pairs in the KG, and then integrate diverse sources of external biomedical knowledge to generate a sufficient drug pair representation.
 In addition to the knowledge from KG, MDNN~\cite{DBLP:conf/ijcai/LyuGTLZZ21} also collects heterogeneous features (HF) to calculate the drug similarity between DDI events.
-A two-pathway framework including KG-based pathway and HF-based pathway is designed to obtain drug multi-modal representations, where the former utilizes GNN to encode the KG and the latter extracts predictive information from different modalities to enhance the performance of the learned models.
+A two-pathway framework, including a KG-based pathway and an HF-based pathway, is designed to obtain drug multimodal representations, where the former uses GNN to encode the KG and the latter extracts predictive information from different modalities.